What is Net-Effective Rent on New York Rental Listings?

 Net-effective rent is an increasingly popular way of advertising a listing in New York City and includes free rent.

-Net-effective rent takes free rent whether its a few weeks' worth, a month's or even 4 months' worth and totals them with the remaining paid months of rent in the lease term, divided by the complete number of months in the lease term.
+Net-effective rent takes free rent, whether a few weeks' worth, a month's, or even four months' worth, and totals them with the remaining paid months of rent in the lease term, divided by the complete number of months in the lease term.

-- Landlords offer free months with higher gross rent in many cases, because they need to report a minimum rent roll to their lender per month.
+• In many cases, landlords offer free months with higher gross rent because they need to report a minimum rent roll to their lender per month.

-- While you might be paying higher rent in your paid months, across the life of the lease, you are actually paying the lower advertised rent.
+• While you might be paying higher rent in your paid months, across the life of the lease, you are paying the lower advertised rent.

-- Always make sure you know the details of your lease terms, when the free rent will be applied, and how much you'll need to put upfront.
+• Always ensure you know the details of your lease terms, when the free rent will be applied, and how much you'll need to put up front.

-Net-effective rent is a calculation of monthly rent, with free rent figured in.
+Net-effective rent calculates monthly rent, with free rent figured in.

-This means if a landlord is offering one month’s worth of free rent and you calculated that into the total rent for the year, the net-effective rent would be on average what you would pay.
+This means if a landlord is offering one month’s free rent and you calculated that into the total rent for the year, the net-effective rent would be, on average, what you would pay.

-For example, if the gross rent is $2,000 a month and you were being offered one month of free rent for a 13-month lease, your monthly rent would average out to be $1,846.15.
+For example, if the gross rent is $2,000 a month and you were offered one month of free rent for a 13-month lease, your monthly rent would be $1,846.15.

 A real estate agent or management company might list the price as $1,845 or $1,846.